Code-Institute-Submissions/Milestone-project3-4/README.md

    3. Heroku will now receive the code from GitHub, and start building the app
    4. Click view to launch the app

 ## Credits

 ### Content

+I got some help from my mentor and the tutor team.
+They are good at nodding me in the right direction when i need it

 ### Media

+I found the images i use on [Pexels](https://www.pexels.com/sv-se/)

 ### Acknowledgements

+I was inspired to use accordions for the project by looking at the Mini project code institute videos